florentbrient/Cloud-variability-time-frequency/README.md

 # Cloud-variability-time-frequency
-This routine aims to calculate slopes and correlations between two time series (monthly data by default).
+This routine calculates slopes and correlations between two time series (monthly data by default).
 The two time series need to share the same temporal indexes.

 Even if the code is written for monthly data, it may be adjusted to take into account lower temporal variability.